blog76/outstatic_blogs/outstatic/content/video-generators/pika-labs-vs-runwayml-gen2-ai-animation-comparison.md

 One notable difference is the video length, with Runway animations being longer at 4 seconds compared to Pika's 3 seconds.

-RunwayML offers the feature of extending video length up to 16 seconds, but it often results in videos with a different color palette and unintended alterations to the content.
+RunwayML offers the feature of extending video length up to 16 seconds, but it often results in videos with a different colour palette and unintended alterations to the content.

 In summary, while Runway provides more cinematic animations, it struggles with maintaining the integrity of the original reference image.
 Pika offers more creative and flexible animations.